haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/live/stage-prod-migrate-prereq.md

 		Identity added: /home/magento_user/.ssh/id_rsa (/home/magento_user/.ssh/id_rsa)

-For more information on setting up SSH, see [Enable SSH keys]({{ page.baseurl }}/cloud/before/before-workspace-ssh.html) as part of your local setup.
+For more information on setting up SSH, see [启用ssh密钥登录]({{ page.baseurl }}/cloud/before/before-workspace-ssh.html) as part of your local setup.
 For Starter and Pro projects, you can add your SSH public key to all Integration, Staging and Production environments.

 If you have a Pro project created **before October 23, 2017**, you need to enter a ticket with your public key to have it added to Staging and Production.